Irregular adoptions

-Already in 1999, in its Dispatch on Switzerland’s Ratification of the 1993 Hague Convention on Protection of Children and Cooperation in Respect of Intercountry Adoption, the Federal Council referred to the abuses that had been reported for many years and in many parts of the world.
-The children adopted between the 1980s and the 1990s from abroad are now adults.
-Some have gone in search of their origins, uncovering illicit practices that affected their adoption.
-All countries receiving adopted children are now confronted with these issues.
+In its 1999 Dispatch on Switzerland’s Ratification of the 1993 Hague Convention on the Protection of Children and Cooperation in Respect of Intercountry Adoption, the Federal Council had already drawn attention to the abuses that had been criticised for many years at international level.
+The children adopted from abroad between the 1970s and the 1990s are now adults.
+Some have gone in search of their origins, uncovering irregular practices that affected their adoption.
+All countries receiving adopted children are now confronted with these same issues.

 Report on illegal adoptions from Sri Lanka

 On Switzerland’s initiative a group of European states and Sri Lanka have agreed on a cooperation protocol for the processing of adoptee requests to search for their origins in Sri Lanka.
-Adoptees wishing to send an application to Sri Lanka should contact the Information Service in their canton of residence.
+Adoptees wishing to send a request to Sri Lanka should contact the Information Service in their canton of residence.

 Report concerning ten other countries of origin

-Following the report on Sri Lanka, the Federal Council has commissioned additional research into the following ten countries: Bangladesh, Brazil, Chile, Guatemala, India, Colombia, South Korea, Lebanon, Peru and Romania: Bangladesh, Brazil, Chile, Guatemala, India, Colombia, South Korea, Lebanon, Peru and Romania.
+Following the report on Sri Lanka, the Federal Council commissioned additional research into the following ten countries: Bangladesh, Brazil, Chile, Guatemala, India, Colombia, South Korea, Lebanon, Peru, Romania and South Korea.
 The research mandate was limited to an analysis of files held in the Federal Archives with the aim of facilitating subsequent research by the scientific community.

-On 8 December 2023, the Federal Council took note of the ZHAW report entitled "Hinweise auf illegale Adoptionen von Kindern aus zehn Herkunftsländern in der Schweiz, 1970er bis 1990er-Jahre; Bestandesaufnahme zu Unterlagen im Schweizerischen Bundesarchiv" of November 2023.
+On 8 December 2023, the Federal Council took note of the ZHAW report of November 2023 entitled "Indications of illegal adoptions of children from ten countries of origin in Switzerland; inventory of documents in the Swiss Federal Archives" (not available in English).
 The report shows that irregular or even illegal practices were not limited to Sri Lanka, but that all the countries analysed were affected to varying degrees, and that the Swiss authorities were aware of this.
-The Federal Council expressed its regret to the adoptees and their families concerning the shortcomings of the Swiss authorities in the context of international adoption procedures.
+The Federal Council expressed its regret to the adoptees and their families concerning the negligence of the Swiss authorities in international adoption procedures.

 Reform of the international adoption system

-In its report of 11 December 2020, the Federal Council also noted certain weaknesses in the current legislation and practice in the area of international adoptions.
-An Experts’ Group was charged with analysing the concrete need for action and will propose the necessary changes to legislation and practice.
+In its report of 11 December 2020, the Federal Council also noted certain weaknesses in current legislation and practice in the area of international adoptions.
+A group of experts was charged with analysing the concrete need for action and proposing the necessary changes to legislation and practice.

 Search of origins

-Pursuant to art.
-268d of the Swiss Civil Code, responsibility for supporting adoptees in the search for their origins rests with the cantons.
-Contact details for cantonal information and counselling services and for private organizations offering support and assistance in the search for origins can be found under "Information about biological parents, their direct descendants and adopted children".
+Under Article 268d of the Swiss Civil Code, responsibility for supporting adoptees in the search for their origins rests with the cantons.
+Contact details for cantonal information and counselling services and for private organisations offering support and assistance in the search for origins can be found on the website of the Federal Office of Justice (not available in English):

 Note